🔬

 Check for Other Ingredients

-Use our other ingredient checkers to make sure your products are right for your hair.
+Use our other ingredient checkers to make sure your products are safe for your hair type.